jmforsythe/approximate_circuit_search/README.md

 o_1, ..., o_n denote the positions of the Gates that will be used as the outputs for the Circuit.
 Note that these are read in order from Most Significant Bit to Least Significant Bit.

+## fitness.py

+The list [n_inputs, n_outputs, n_columns, n_rows, function_dict, chromosome, true_func] is called the circuit defintion, or circuit_def.
+This file contains various fitness functions, each of which take a circuit definition as their only argument.
+Additionally, this file contains functions that generate random chromosomes (rand_chromosome_generator), get the phenotype of a chromosome, and mutate a chromosome (mutate).

+## NSGA_II.py

+Implements the NSGA-II algorithm.
+Designed to be portable, and does not depend on any other files in this project.
+The only function that a user needs to call in their project is next_generation.
+The user must have:
+* A list of solutions from the previous generation that aim to solve for the user's objectives
+* A list of fitness functions that represent these objectives, which take in elements of the previous generation and return a sortable value
+* A crossover function, which takes in two solutions and combines them in some way to return a single solution
+* A mutate function, which takes in a single solution and returns another solution, which should be similar to the input

+## Exact adder generators

+I have included two scripts that generate the chromosome for an n-bit ripple carry exact adder.
+One script sets n_rows=2, while the other sets n_rows=3.